Complaints, compliments,and suggestions

 • Send us a private message on Facebook

-• Or contact your local MP/ Elected Member to act on your behalf.
+• Or contact your local MP/Elected Member to act on your behalf.
 A list of MPs/ Elected Members can be found at www.parliament.uk/mps-lords-and-offices/mps

-To help us assist you we will need to know:
+To help us assist you:

-• Your name and address
+• Please provide your name and address

 • Let us know about your feedback